Understanding the Raspberry Pi HAT

 Install your Software — Because Pi Hats add additional functionality, they usually require some

-software to get them working, and our AutoPi TMU CM4 is no different.
+software to get them working, and our AutoPi devices are no different.
 Just download the software and follow

 the instructions, it’s all very straightforward